 Requires Treasury to distribute funding to local units to create or expand fire fighter/EMS explorer and job shadowing programs; includes criteria for applicants to programs; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.